-Some coffeeshop owners saw the intervention as presenting themselves and their shops in a positive and responsible light in view of recent tension over the Dutch Policy within other European countries.
+Some coffeeshop owners saw the intervention as presenting themselves and their shops in a positive and responsible light in view of recent tension over the Dutch Policy within other European countries (especially France) while the campaign was executed.
+(At present most of the EU Member States have turned to a more positive judgment of Dutch drug policy).